2-dimensional Lawvere theories, commutativity, and higher Day convolution: Prelude: 1-dimensional case

 Note any basis together with all the inert maps (in fact, it is enough to take those with codomain $1$) generate $\T$ under products and compositions.
 In other words, denoting $I$ the class of inert maps, then if $B$ is a basis then any map with target $1$ lies in $\langle B\cup I\rangle$.

-\begin{example} Let $\T_{ass}$ be the theory for monoids.
+\begin{example} Let $\T_{mon}$ be the theory for monoids.
 Then the collection of iterated multiplication maps $m_n\colon n\to 1$, $n\ge 2$, together with the unit map $u\colon 0\to 1$, form a basis which we will denote $B_{can}$ (can for canonical).
 There are also much smaller bases, for example we can take just $B=\{m_2,u\}$ and we get $\langle B\rangle = B_{can}\cup\{\id_1\}$.
 As another example we can take a basis $B'=\{m_3,u\}$ which also satisfies $\langle B\rangle = B_{can}\cup\{\id_1\}$ as we can write $m_2$ as an operadic composition $m_2=m_3(u,\id_1,\id_1)$.
-Note that we could have taken the theory $\T_{comm}$ for commutative monoids instead, obtaining the same bases. \end{example}
+Note that we could have taken the theory $\T_{cmon}$ for commutative monoids instead, obtaining the same bases. \end{example}

-It is thus enough to check the commutativity of squares (\ref{diagram: comm}) for $\alpha,$ $\beta$ lying in some basis $B$.
-That is because if either $\alpha$ or $\beta$ is inert, the square commutes automatically, and a condition for a square to commute is closed under products and compositions, and thus also operadic compositions.
+It is thus enough to check the commutativity of squares (\ref{diagram: comm}) for $\alpha,$ $\beta$ elements of some basis $B$.
+That is because $(\F^{op},\id)$ as a Lawvere theory is itself commutative and thus if either $\alpha$ or $\beta$ in $\T$ is inert, the square (\ref{diagram: comm}) commutes automatically, and a condition for a square to commute is closed under products and compositions, and thus also operadic compositions.